 "I think if this isn't it, this is close," Mueller said.
 "All of the sides have to come to the table and finish this so we don't have the community locked in a battle that I think has a reasonable solution."

 This proposal would require the participation of Caltrans and LifeMoves to create an access road to the Flood School site from Van Buren Road.
-LifeMoves did not responded to a request for comment prior to The Almanac's Wednesday press deadline.
+LifeMoves has not responded to a request for comment.

 "The 90 proposed units would have 33% less traffic than a 275-student elementary school," said Will Eger, chief business officer of the Ravenswood school district, citing a report by the city of Menlo Park.
 "The morning peak of a residential development is nearly a tenth of that of a school."